“And the angel of the Lord appeared unto him, and said unto him, the Lord is with thee, thou mighty man of valor.” Judges 6:12

 yet Gideon wondered if he could be the one to lead the fighting for the nation.

-He realized that he had actually seen the angel of the Lord face to face,
+Realizing that he had actually seen the angel of the Lord face to face,

-so he built an altar there to God–“The Lord is Peace” he named the place.
+he built an altar there to God–“The Lord is Peace” he named the place.

 The first thing God required of Gideon was to build another altar to take the place,

 of Baal’s–worshiped there among the Israelites, much to their disgrace.